taraliu23/Viz_of_Summoning_and_Middle_Earth/README.md

 ![](FINAL_ASSEST/detailed_me_place_in_lyrics.png)

 ## 4. Why did I make this project?
 By virtue of coorperation with Mrs.Xiang(one of my my recommanders) and books written by Yi-Fu Tuan, I appreciate the attachment of place, and constantly find inspiration in cultural geography.
-From my perspective, place adds a nostalgic yet perceptible dimension in our life.
+From my perspective, place adds a nostalgic yet perceptible dimension into our life.

 Trying to utilize what I learned in PKU viz summer school and link my geography-related background, I initially dived into CHGIS(Chines Historical GIS) data, and made a comparison of territorial changes between 1911 and 1926 by intersection(a vector analysis tool) in QGIS.
 However, I realized Chinese map is politically sensative to post, before which I thought all coordinate reference systemss are equal and only had geographical, instead of political, difference.